Green Propulsion

 Green Propulsion is a Belgian research and development centre specialising in battery electric and hybrid vehicles.

-Founded in 2001, it has gone bankrupt in 2015 and was refunded by investors to become Green Propulsion Engineering (GPE) as of 2016.
+Founded in 2001, it had gone bankrupt in 2015 and was refunded by investors to become Green Propulsion Engineering (GPE) as of 2016.

 Vehicles

-In the early 2000, the prototyping business focusses on busses and multi purpose vehicles for municipalities.
-A collaboration with Lamborghini opens perspectives for further developments in the premium hybrid sport cars market.
-A daughter company was launched in 2008, with the rebirth of the Belgian brand Imperia Automobiles.
+In the early 2000s, the prototyping business focused on busses and multi purpose vehicles for municipalities.
+A collaboration with Lamborghini opened perspectives for further developments in the premium hybrid sport cars market.
+A daughter company was launched in 2008, with the rebirth of the Belgian brand Impéria Automobiles.

 Imperia GP

 Imperia GP was a neo retro hybrid electric vehicle concept planned to be sold from 2011.
 The motorisation of the Imperia GP roadster relies on the so-called PowerHybrid propulsion technology (both thermic and battery powered electric propulsion).
 Preorders were open in 2008, but many design changes and re-prototyping, with concomitant rescheduling were announced between 2009 and 2015, when the company's illiquidity was brought to the commercial court.
 A takeover proposal of luxury cars converter Carat-Duchatelet was refused by the court which declared the bankruptcy.
-Surprisingly, the website of the brand, with many details about the evolution of the project, is still online in 2022.
+Surprisingly, the website of the brand, with many details about the evolution of the project, is still online in 2023.